gontzalm/books-apis/README.md

 ![](https://openmindapp.wpengine.com/wp-content/uploads/2017/11/library-cropped.jpg)

 ## Objective
 The objective of this project is to practice querying APIs via the `requests` module.
-The secondary objective is to learn how to use python's built-in `argparse` module that allows the user to pass arguments via the CLI.
+The secondary objective is to learn how to use python's built-in `argparse` module, which allows the user to pass arguments via the CLI.

 In order to do so, a books dataset obtained from *kaggle.com* is used as a starting point.
 Then, this dataset is extended via the *O'Reilly Platform Search API* to include books on data science topics.
 Finally, the *Goodreads API* is used to obtain the review statistics of the added books.